Speaker | Time | Text |

 All the lights went out in the village where I was staying. | ||

-And the electric company had no idea why the lights went out, and they had no idea what the flash was. | ||
+And the electric company had no idea why the lights went out and they had no idea what the flash was. | ||

-So you go on prop watches? | ||
+So you go on crop watches? | ||

 Yes. | ||

-And I take it you just pick a high point, and do you use night vision equipment, or what do you do on one of these watches? | ||
+And I take it you just pick a high point and do you use night vision equipment or what do you do on one of these watches? | ||

-We do have night vision equipment, and I personally use a camera. | ||
+We do have night vision equipment and I personally use a camera. | ||

-I have a wide-angle lens on it. | ||
+I have a wide angle lens on it. | ||

-I put it on a tripod, and I'll take time exposures from anywhere from five minutes to half an hour, and then see what I get on the photograph the next day. | ||
+I put it on a tripod and I'll take time exposures from anywhere from five minutes to half an hour and then see what I get on the photograph the next day. | ||

-In one particular incident, this is the best one I've been on, we mostly come up empty-handed, but in one incident, there was a very large formation in a field, and that was in August of this year. | ||
+We mostly come up empty-handed, but in one incident, there was a very large formation in a field, and that was in August of this year. | ||

-Very strange anomalous effect in the lake. | ||
+Beautiful formation, very, very spectacular, very strange anomalous effects in the lake. | ||

-I had a powerful feeling that this field was super energized and I wanted to go back that same night. | ||
+I had a powerful feeling that this field was super energized, and I wanted to go back that same night. | ||

 I thought something else might happen. | ||

-So I went back in my car with a friend and we parked on a hill overlooking the field. | ||
+So I went back in my car with a friend, and we parked on a hill overlooking the field. | ||

-I took pictures. | ||
+We sat there, I took pictures. | ||

 We sat there until about 2.30 in the morning. | ||